whatisinternet/french-press/README.md

     - Adds webpack config
     - Generates a test suite
     - Replaces refs to french-press with your own
+    - if redux
+      - Builds using a different base
+      - Adds container component
+      - Requires intervention to produce a functional app
   - View component (base component)
     - All come with tests
     - [Full](#generate-a-view-full)